FoxxMD/context-mod/docs/gettingStartedOperator.md

 An example of starting the container using the [minimum configuration](/docs/operatorConfiguration.md#minimum-config) with a [configuration file](/docs/operatorConfiguration.md#defining-configuration-via-file):

-* Bind the folder where the config is located on your host machine into the container `-v /host/path/folder:/config`
+* Bind the folder where your config, logs, and database are located on your host machine into the container `-v /host/path/folder:/config`
-* Tell CM where to find the config using an env `-e "OPERATOR_CONFIG=/config/myConfig.yaml"`
 * Expose the web interface using the container port `8085`
+* Specify the user or user:group to run the container with -- this is important to keep your host files usable

 ```
-docker run -d -e "OPERATOR_CONFIG=/config/myConfig.yaml" -v /host/path/folder:/config -p 8085:8085 foxxmd/context-mod
+docker run -d -e "OPERATOR_CONFIG=/config/myConfig.yaml" -v /host/path/folder:/config -p 8085:8085 --user=myHostUsername foxxmd/context-mod
 ```

 ### Locally